Rough Rider’s History with China

 And Then The Unity

-And from this divide in politics and policy became a unity amongst and between people within New York that this Nation would be restored and made whole.
+From this divide in politics and policy became a unity amongst and between people of New York that this Nation would be restored and made whole.
 That world trade in of itself was not a means but a means to an end.
-And that it had to justify the excesses by creating new opportunities for the masses of this country which is missing in this World Trade packed now.
-And that representatives from all over the world would come together to unite and fight for expansion of USA territories.
-And while that sounds completely distasteful now days it did provided economic opportunity for the USA to prosper.
-Children were out of sweat shops and in schools and things for a while did get better because the world tried to make things better in the USA.
+And that it had to justify the excesses by creating new opportunities for the masses of this country which is missing in this World Trade packed now and if not then trade agreements would be broken and we would enter into a world war.
+What we did not know is that it would not be one world war but two.
+I believe World War II was but a continuation of World War I but that is a historian argument for another hub.
+Rough Riders were representatives from all over the world that would came together to unite and fight for expansion of USA territories For prosperity.
+That sounds completely distasteful now days it did provided economic opportunity for the USA to prosper and is part of our constitution for those strict constitutionalists.
+It was a way to get children out of sweat shops and in schools.
+And it seemed, things for a while, did get better because the world tried to make things better in the USA.

 China's Involvement in World Trade In 1900